cgabriel5/monitorjs/README.md

 <a name="what-it-does"></a>
 ### What It Does

-* Monitors an object for any changes (adding / updating / triggering / deleting properties).
+- Monitors an object for changes. (additions, updates, triggers, deletions)
+- Said changes can then be acted upon via path listeners, a `controller`, or both.

 <a name="add-to-project"></a>
 ### Add To Project

+**Note**: The library, both minimized and unminimized, is located in `lib/`.

 ```html
 <script src="path/to/lib.js"></script>